-This section details the available multi-phase SLSM configurations on XT3 servers.
+This section details the available multi-phase SLSM configurations on XT2+ servers.

-In SLSM configurations, a supermotion recorder of a two- or three-phase camera accounts for one logical channel, but corresponds respectively to two or three physical channels.
+In SLSM configurations, a supermotion recorder of a two- or three- phase camera accounts for one logical channel, but corresponds respectively to two or three physical channels.

-In 3G SLSM configurations, a supermotion recorder of a two-phase camera corresponds to one logical channel, and is cabled on the primary link of a codec module.
-It however uses both primary and secondary links of that codec module on the V3X board.
+In 3G SLSM configurations, a supermotion recorder of a two-phase camera accounts for one logical channel.
+On the rear panel, it uses one connector, and is cabled on the primary connector of the codec module.
+On the V3X board, it uses both primary and secondary channels of that codec module.